heyjianjing/convex_optimization/README.md

 `cvx_09`
 * Interior point methods convert inequality constrained problem into a sequence of small number of unconstrained or equality constrained problems
 * Log-barrier function to approximate inequality constraints
+* Centering problem with log-barrier function
+* Central path and analytic center
+* Equivalence between optimality condition for centering problem and minimizing Lagrangian of original problem
+* Solving centering problem provides dual feasible point and lower bound of solution of original problem
+* Duality gap on central path